24/7 Emergency Services (855) 591-0128 Find A Location

 Person using a finger to flush a push button toilet.

 Many of us don’t give a second thought to how our toilet works until it doesn’t.
-When the water is off, is it possible to flush a toilet?
+When the water is off, is it possible to flush the toilet?
 Fortunately, there are ways to operate your toilet even while the water is shut off.
 This knowledge will come in handy when the power is out, your home is undergoing plumbing repairs, and when the city shuts off your water to perform maintenance.

 How to Flush a Toilet Without Running Water